nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ```

 <div markdown="span" class="alert alert-warning">:grey_exclamation: **Note:**
+`DATE` must be in the format:
+- YYYY-MM-DD
+- "Today" (which will get the `DATE` for today)
+- "Today DAY" (which will get the `DATE` for DAY days after today)
-`DATE` must be in the format YYYY-MM-DD, while `TIME` must be in the format HH:MM.
+While `TIME` must be in the format HH:MM.
-E.g. 2022-10-20 and 13:30.
+E.g. 2022-10-20 and 13:30, or "Today 10" and 12:45.
 </div>

 <div markdown="span" class="alert alert-warning">:grey_exclamation: **Note:**